-

 ANZ Private’s international bankers are a team of specialists who have experience assisting high-net-worth individuals migrating to Australia.
 Most are also multilingual, with exemplary communication skills.

 We offer banking services and products specifically designed to help high-net-worth individuals (HNWIs) and their families make a smooth transition to life in Australia.
-This includes estate planning, risk advice, insurance protection, financial investment advice and even some financing and lending solutions tailored specifically to HNWI migrants.
+This includes risk advice, insurance protection, financial investment advice and even some financing and lending solutions tailored specifically to HNWI migrants.
+We can also connect you with a network of external specialists, including estate planning to help you secure your wealth for the next generation.